mrjones2014/legendary.nvim/README.md

 ## Table Structures

 The tables for keymaps, commands, and `augroup`/`autocmd`s are all similar.

-You must include a `description` property before the entry will display in the finder.
+For `autocmd`s, you must include a `description` property for it to appear in the finder.
+This is a design decision because keymaps and commands are frequently executed manually, so they should appear in the finder by default, while executing `autocmd`s manually with `:doautocmd` is a much less common use-case, so `autocmd`s are hidden from the finder unless a description is provided.

 <details>
 <summary>Keymaps</summary>